larihuttunen/restic-ops/docs/Roadmap.md

 # Roadmap

 This roadmap tracks the evolution of **restic-ops** from the current beta toward a stable `1.0.0`.
-It is operator‑centric, emphasizes security (no plaintext passphrases on disk), and prioritizes reliability under systemd.
+It is operator‑centric, emphasizes security (no plaintext passphrases on disk), and prioritizes reliability under automation.

 **Semantic Versioning:**
 - **MAJOR**: Breaking changes to CLI or behavior.